(Budget 2023) Congo Gorilla Trekking Guide Virunga-Kahuzi Biega

-When a traveler is planning to see the gorillas, three countries to enjoy gorilla trekking ( Uganda, Rwanda and Dr congo) as its well known that all gorilla trekking safaris to Africa will lead you to either Bwindi Impenetrable forest national park, Mgahinga National Park, Volcanoes national park, Virunga National Park & Kahuzi Biega National Park for Special for Eastern Lowland gorillas.
+When a traveler is planning to see the gorillas, three countries to enjoy gorilla trekking ( Uganda, Rwanda and Dr congo) as its well known that all gorilla trekking safaris to Africa will lead you to either Bwindi Forest National Park, Mgahinga National Park, Volcanoes National Park, Virunga National Park & Kahuzi Biega National Park for Special for Eastern Lowland gorillas.

 The eastern lowland gorilla—also known as Grauer’s gorilla—is the largest of the four gorilla subspecies.
 It is distinguished from other gorillas by its stocky body, large hands and short muzzle.
 Despite its size, eastern lowland gorillas subsist mainly on fruit and other herbaceous materials, just like other gorilla subspecies.
 The eastern lowland gorilla makes its home in lowland tropical rain forests in the eastern DRC (Kahuzi Biega National Park).